enkidevs/curriculum/spreadsheets/intermediate/parser-functions/to-date.md

 > ❗ The `TO_DATE()` function expects a number as an input.

 It doesn't convert date formats as cells do.
-If we were to input a date (`10/10/2020`), the Spreadsheets interprets it as an arithmetic operation.
+If we were to input a date (`10/10/2020`), the function interprets it as an arithmetic operation.

 ```plain-text
 =TO_DATE(10/10/2010)